 Have you ever had a debt collector come after you for debt collection?
 The writer has for a rather surprising event that took place in our lives.
-We had to use a hospital that was out of state and we were unfamiliar with their procedures relative to billing.
-We had provided all of the insurance information when we checked into the hospital.
-During our stay we had x-rays and a number of other tests that needed to be completed to diagnose what the problem was.
+We had to use a hospital that was out of state.
+We were unfamiliar with their procedures relative to billing.
+All of the insurance information was provided when we checked into the hospital.
+During our stay we had x-rays.
+Also a number of other tests that needed to be completed to diagnose what the problem was.
 Each test is billed separately and invoiced separately which was a big surprise to us.

-Little did we know that the hospital and the x-ray department were actually separate business entities within the hospital and the hospital did not pass the insurance information along to them.
-Six months later we started someone coming after us by phone for debt collection.
+Little did we know that the hospital and the x-ray department were actually separate business entities within the hospital.
+The hospital did not pass the insurance information along to them.
+Six months later someone coming after us by phone for debt collection.
 The amount was only $250, however the x-ray department deserves to be paid for the services they provided.
-But what a surprise when you receive an automated call for debt collection and you have no idea what it is for.
+But what a surprise when you receive an automated call for debt collection.
+You have no idea what it is for.

 These guys have a tough job to do with debt collection activities.
 They do run into a lot of people who really do not want to pay their debts or possibly do not have the money to pay what they owe.
 Talking to rude people who have no interest in talking with you is a tough job in my books anytime.
 Never the less, once he found out that he would be able to collect, and just had to provide the proper information he was fine.

 The example we discussed was relatively simple compared to many situations.
 Sometimes just finding the person who owes money can be a difficult thing to do.
 Once you have found them, there is the challenge of getting them to acknowledge that they owe money and that they need to pay it back.
 Most people are honest and when you confront them will work towards making arrangements to repay their debts.